nus-cs2113-AY2122S2/tp/docs/team/yithien.md

 - **New Feature:** Added the Expense Tracker module for AlloNUS
     - What it does:
+      - `add`, `rm`, `list`,`edit`, and `find`
           - Allows the user to better track their expenses by adding expense records to a list.
             Each record details the Date, Amount, Category and Remarks of the expense, allowing users to look back at how much they have spent over time.
           - Allows users to manage said list by giving options to delete, edit and look for records containing specified keywords.
     - Justification:
         - The features above allows user to keep track of their expenses in a systematic way without the need of remembering it manually.